 While it certainly might not be for everyone, X-rated films with unsimulated sex are a preferred art form for some.

-And that includes controversial director Gaspar Noé, the controversial Argentinian-born, French-speaking filmmaker known for graphic sex and violence.
+And that includes Gaspar Noé, the controversial Argentinian-born, French-speaking filmmaker known for graphic sex and violence.

-In 2015, he debuted Love at Cannes Film Festival and it was so intense it ended up being banned in some places with its age rating challenged.
+In 2015, he debuted a movie at the Cannes Film Festival and it was so intense that it ended up being banned in some places, with its age rating challenged.

 While the unsimulated sex scenes may have been shocking enough, Noé ended up filming it in 3D, making the whole thing even more garish.